Automatically commit translation files to GitHub

 - Switch to the "Deployments" tab, and click the "New host" link

-- Choose "GitHub", enter your credentials, and confirm with "Add host".
+- Choose "GitHub", enter your credentials, and confirm with "Add repo".

 Nothing is committed yet.
 You've just created a destination for publishing files.
 See general instructions on publishing files to a host.